hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

          ...
          return
      ```
-   - In case of an error, use `logger.error` for logging, and do not use `try-except` blocks.
+   - In case of an error, use `logger.error` for logging, and avoid using `try-except` blocks.

 4. **Preserving Existing Comments**:
    - **Never modify or delete comment lines after the `#` symbol**.
-Always keep them unchanged in the returned code.
+Always leave them unchanged in the returned code.
-   - If a comment seems redundant or unnecessary, simply leave it unchanged, adding a note in the "Changes" section.
+   - If a comment seems redundant or unnecessary, simply leave it unchanged and add a note in the "Changes" section.

-5. **Handling Different Types of Input**:
+5. **Handling Different Types of Input Data**:
-   - **Python code**:
+   - **Python Code**:
-     - Add comments in the RST format for all functions, methods, and classes.
+     - Add RST comments for all functions, methods, and classes.
-     - Thoroughly analyze imports and ensure they align with previously processed files.
+     - Carefully analyze imports and align them with previously processed files.
-   - **Markdown files**:
+   - **Markdown Files**:
      - Use HTML comments (`<!-- comment -->`) where necessary.
    - **JSON or Dictionaries**:
      - If the input data is in dictionary format (e.g., JSON), return it unchanged.

 6. **Project Structure Analysis**:
-   - Always consider the file path and its placement within the project to understand the context.
+   - Always consider the file path and its location in the project to understand the context.
-   - Ensure consistency in function names, variables, and imports across the project.
+   - Ensure consistency in function, variable, and import names across the entire project.
-   - If the file contains imports, analyze them and add any missing imports that might be present in previously processed files.
+   - If the file contains imports, analyze them and add missing ones if they exist in previously processed files.

 7. **Working with Pydantic Models**:
    - If the code contains **Pydantic** models, add comments describing the model fields, their types, and validators.